Hotel Cybersecurity: A Practical Threat Playbook for Hospitality (2026)

 Reduce admin overhead for lean hotel security teams

 Hotel security and IT teams are often stretched across multiple properties.
-Hoxhunt is designed to reduce “set up, chase, and babysit” work by running continuous training with less manual campaign management - so you can focus on trends, hotspots, and specific cohorts (front desk, reservations, finance) instead of endless scheduling.
+Hoxhunt is designed to reduce manual campaign management - setup, follow-ups and ongoing maintenance - by running continuous training, so you can focus on trends, high-risk areas, and specific cohorts (front desk, reservations, finance) instead of endless scheduling.

 Prove improvement with metrics leaders understand